bweez/Brandon-Reviews/docs/blog/index.md

 **You said:**

 I want to write an intro to my blog.
 The posts conversations I have with ChatGPT.
 I really enjoy using ChatGPT to problem solve.
 I want to show how I am using it.
 I don't want to misrepresent what is happening.
-I do minor edits to the conversation we have to adjust formatting or misspelled words.
+I do minor edits to the conversation when I have to adjust formatting or misspelled words.

 **ChatGPT said:**